Better Meditation in Recovery

 Absolutely!
 While I refer to specific characteristics of High Sensitivity throughout my courses, people who do not identify as Highly Sensitive can definitely still benefit from the education and guidance.

-I get this, deeply, and this course addresses some of the ways in which recovery can be hard to choose.
-I can't force anyone to choose recovery, nor do I want to.
-My hope is that I'm able to reflect to someone what a recovered life can look like, and deliver the guidance and support that can help them move in that direction, should they so choose.
+I understand this deeply.
+Your Sensitive Recovery courses address some of the ways in which recovery can be hard to choose.
+I can't and wouldn't want to force anyone to choose recovery.
+My hope is that I'm able to reflect what a recovered life can look like and deliver the guidance and support that can help them move in that direction, should they so choose.

 This is a mini course, so it's likely you'll get through the material in one sitting - anywhere from 20-25 minutes.